oleg-lzn/se_project_react/README.md

 **What to Wear** is a React-based front-end application designed to help users choose appropriate clothing based on current weather conditions. 🧥👕 It fetches weather data from the OpenWeather API and provides personalized recommendations for your wardrobe.

+## Important!
+The GitHub pages deployment and live version will NOT work for now, because the project uses JSON server and makes API calls to JSON server.

 ---

 ## ✨ Features